pivotalsoftware/ESarch/README.md

 cf network-policies
 ```

 You should see that each is empty.
-If not, use the PWS UI at [run.pivotal.io][18] to clear things manually or use the cf-cli's `cf help -a" command to find and execute the commands you need.
+If not, use the PWS dashboard UI at [run.pivotal.io][18] to clear things manually or use the cf-cli's `cf help -a" command to find and execute the commands you need.

+## [Optional] Running Axon Trader Locally

+You can run the Axon Trader locally on your desktop without Pivotal Cloud Foundry, but the intructions for this are beyoynd the scope of this tutorial, but here are a few hints to get you started:-

+- You need RabbitMQ running in the background (we use Docker for this).
+- The Axon Trader backend microservices will default to using an in memory database if none is provided.
+- The local configuration is used and basic configuration is provided (very handy).
+- You'll need Spring Cloud Registry running in the background, see the `discovery-server` folder for a quickstart app.
+- You'll need Node.js and `npm` to be installed to build the frontend and Nginx to host it.
+- There are some sample Postman calls for the backrnd in the file `ESArch Initialize Data.postman_collection.json`

-# Architectural Overview
+# CQRS & Event Sourcing Architectural Overview

 CQRS on itself is a very simple pattern.
 It only prescribes that the component of an application that processes commands should be separated from the component that processes queries.
 Although this separation is very simple in and of itself, it provides a number of very powerful features when combined with other patterns.
 Axon provides the building blocks that make it easier to implement the different patterns that can be used in combination with CQRS.